- Knowledge Management - models and definitions

 - The information management cycle

-- Strategies and Systems for effective knowledge management
+- Policies, tools and techniques for knowledge management

 - Learning Organisations, Communities of Practice